 To prevent being hacked by weak passwords, you can use one of these plugins:

-Bonus tip: Using two-factor authentication is another way to secure your login.
+You can also use two-factor authentication to secure your login.

-Guide to removal viruses/malware on a hacked WordPress website
+How to remove malware on a hacked WordPress website

 Step 1: Change your cPanel / FTP Password

 After making the system virus-free, you can change your cPanel/FTP password to something that is not easy to get, using numbers and special characters with alphabets.